 • Own up to your mistakes and failures

-To conclude, when making ethical choices it is not always going to feel good or be easy.
-One must always be inspired to make the right ethical choices and not to compromise in any means.
+When making ethical choices, it is not always going to feel good or be easy.
+One must always be inspired to make the right ethical choices and not to compromise in any way.

 Related article